 Where to paste

-Paste at caret position instead of cursor position: Pasted content will be placed wherever the system caret is located (the caret looks like a blinking ” I “).
+Paste at caret position instead of cursor position: Pasted text will be placed wherever the system caret is located (the caret looks like a blinking ” I “).
 To paste somewhere else, you must first click within the document to move the caret to the new position.

-Paste at cursor position instead of caret position: Pasted content will be inserted at the mouse cursor position instead of the system caret position.
+Paste at cursor position instead of caret position: Pasted text will be inserted at the mouse cursor position instead of the system caret position.
 This avoids having to click within the document to move the caret before pasting.

 AutoPaste to the window last pasted to: Enabling this option will cause AutoClipX to automatically paste what you have copied to the last window you pasted to.
 You must manually complete one copy and paste cycle so that AutoClipX can learn what program windows you are working with (only the last 2 are remembered).
 Caution should be exercised when this option is enabled as there is no prompt before pasting occurs!